janepipistrelle/PEPPA/README.rst

 About PEPPA
-PEPPA (Phylogeny Enhanced Pipeline for PAn-genome) is a pipeline that can construct a pan-genome from thousands of genetically diversified bacterial genomes.
+PEPPA (Phylogeny Enhanced Pipeline for PAn-genome) is a pipeline that can construct a pan-genome from thousands of genetically diverse bacterial genomes (up to and above genus level).
 PEPPA implements a combination of tree- and synteny-based approaches to identify and exclude paralogous genes, as well as similarity-based gene predictions that support consistent annotations of genes and pseudogenes in individual genomes.

 Citation
 If you use GrapeTree please cite the pre-print in BioRxiv: